RealYoshiWaton/real-world-ai-projects/README.md

 - Mini case studies and data stories

 Stay tuned and star ⭐ this repo if you'd like to follow along!

-## Articles & Writing
-In addition to this code repository, I actively write about data science, machine learning, and practical project workflows on platforms like Medium and Kaggle.
-See the full list [here](ARTICLES.md).
-These pieces complement the projects here with deeper context, theory, and lessons learned.

 ## License
 All projects in this repository are © 2025 Saurabh Kudesia and licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this code, provided that proper attribution is given and the original license notice is retained.
 Please note that portions of the projects — such as datasets, code references, or assets — may be sourced from third-party providers and remain subject to their respective licenses and terms of use.